 Essentially, a Product Membership entitles a Product Member access to many different features and benefits after the fee is paid.
-Based on the information provided, the annual fee for a "Product Membership" is not subject to sales or use tax, as it would not meet the definition of a retail transaction because no property is transferred for consideration upon the purchase of the membership fee.
-It does not with certainty constitute or include sales of tangible personal property, specified digital products, prewritten computer software, or telecommunication services.
-By that same logic, a free monthly trial would also not be subject to sales or use tax.
-However, any additional amounts charged by Company for specified digital products, tangible personal property, delivery charges, or taxable services would still be subject to sales or use tax.
+Based on the information provided regarding the Additional Benefits, the Department concludes that, as in the Prior Ruling, the annual fee for a "Product Membership" is not subject to sales or use tax, as the transaction would not meet the definition of a retail transaction since no property is transferred for consideration upon the purchase of the annual fee.
+The inclusion of the Additional Benefits does not change the determination, as the payment of the annual fee still does not with certainty constitute or include sales of tangible personal property, specified digital products, prewritten computer software, or telecommunication services.
+By that same logic, and because a retail transaction must include some form of consideration, a free monthly trial would still also not be subject to sales or use tax.
+However, as before, any additional amounts charged by Company for specified digital products, tangible personal property, delivery charges, or taxable services would still be subject to sales or use tax.